 Finances

-We are by NO means strapped for cash, and we recognize that there are countless families who have to make do with much less than we have.
-However, we could never afford the school we thought we wanted to send our children to and we started to worry about the costs of stationery, school clothes, sports kits, extra-murals so on.
-With 5 children we were depleting our finances on a monthly basis.
+We are by no means strapped for cash, and we recognise that countless families have to make do with much less than we do.
+However, we could never afford the school we thought we wanted to send our children to, and we started to worry about the costs of stationery, school clothes, sports kits, extra-murals, and so on.
+With 5 children, we were depleting our finances each month.

-I must add, homeschooling is not “cheap” but we were able to cut down on so many costs and use that money to further our children’s education in a way that works for us.
+I must admit that, in homeschooling, we were able to cut our own costs and use that money to further our children’s education in a way that works for us.

-The choice to start homeschooling has not been an easy ride, it’s taken months of planning, decision making, and thoughtful inquiry into what our expectations of our children, ourselves, and their futures should be.
-I have chosen to work from home and have changed my daily work routine so that I can teach my children.
+The choice to start Homeschooling has not been an easy ride; it’s been months of planning, decision-making, and thoughtful inquiry into what our expectations should be for our children, ourselves, and their futures.
+I have chosen to work from home and have adjusted my daily routine so I can teach my children.

-We have made many changes to our lives so that we can start this new journey.
+We have made many changes to our lives to start this new journey.

 But it’s been the best for OUR family, and we are happy we chose this route.